TheMisinformationGame/MisinformationGame/docs/DESIGN.md

 # Remaining Unknowns

-1) Will we need to ask users for their age, gender, or any other information?
-2) Should we keep track of the posts that users have already seen to avoid showing them any posts twice?
-3) Do we need to show users any disclaimers or legal notices related to using their data for research?
+1) Do we need to show users any disclaimers or legal notices related to using their data for research?
-4) We currently have two methods of source selection.
+2) We currently have two methods of source selection.
 Completely random, or defined beforehand.
 Is this enough flexibility, or will more options be required?
 We could add an option to give each source a weight so that some sources are selected more